10th President of the World Bank Group, June 1, 2005 - June 30, 2007

 Accent on Africa

+In April 2005, just after Wolfowitz was elected Bank President, the Board of Executive Directors requested an Africa Action Plan (AAP) to show how the Bank Group would work with partners to help African countries achieve as many of the Millennium Development Goals (MDGs) as possible.
 The Plan the Bank developed was based on the MDGs and the commitment made by G-8 members at their annual meeting in Gleneagles, Scotland, in June 2005 to double their aid to Africa by 2010.
 It had 25 initiatives to be led by African countries over three years, to accelerate shared growth, build capable states, sharpen the focus on results, and strengthen the development partnership.
 In his first speech to the Annual Meeting of the Bank and Fund in September 2005, Paul Wolfowitz talked about Africa and the Africa Action Plan he introduced that same month.
 He said, “The scale of death and deprivation in Africa is particularly alarming.
 Since 1981, the number of Africans living on less than $1 a day has nearly doubled from 164 million to 314 million.”
 Uniting both his interest in Africa and his commitment to the private sector, Wolfowitz told the delegates, “If we can liberate the energies of the African people and unleash the potential of the private sector to create jobs, Africa will not only become a continent of hope, but a continent of accomplishment.”

 Although 2006 was a record year for IDA lending, especially in Africa, by April 2007 the Bank decided to revise its ambitious goals.
 Although it found substantial achievements during the eighteen months of the Plan, among them having provided 1.7 million people with access to safe water and reaching 173 million people with HIV prevention messages, and noting that African economic growth was strong, it decided the original plan as “too wide ranging.”
 The Plan refocused on eight areas: